Discovering the Gell-Mann-Okubo Formula with Kolmogorov-Arnold Networks

 Upon achieving satisfactory performance, symbolic regression \cite{schmidt2009distilling} was applied.
 Constrained by the Physics Filter, the regression avoided overly complex functional forms, yielding a physically interpretable expression:

 where $a$, $b$, and $c$ are free parameters determined from the data.

 3.~\textit{SU(3)-consistent generalization:} We assess generalization in the sense of SU(3) multiplet consistency, both at the level of symbolic structure and representation-wide coverage.
 For the model, a nontrivial requirement is that a single invariant symbolic form be shared by all members of a given multiplet—for instance, the KAN-based regression of the Gell–Mann–Okubo relation for octet baryons retains a consistent functional structure across all multiplet members.
 For the data, the model must perform reliably for all baryons within a given SU(3) representation.
-The separately trained decuplet model, for example, fits all members from $\Delta$ to $\Omega$ while naturally reproducing the expected equal-spacing pattern characteristic of the decuplet.

 4.~\textit{{Loss function:}} Model performance is evaluated using the mean squared error \cite{hastie2009elements,bishop2006pattern,goodfellow2016deep,geman1992neural,murphy2012machine,hastie2009introduction} (MSE), defined as